heptarch/heptarch.github.io/drafts/demon.md

 light of Aberdeen, and beneath the boat, the mild swell of the wave which bears them.

-The boat is shuddered past a breakwater and onto a beach.
+They are shuddered past a breakwater and onto a beach.
 Ellen turns: a vast wall of ice, through which she can see, like a finger pressed against the inside of a glass, the dark outlines of a shopfront on Chancery Lane.
 Ede & Ravenscroft.